MicrosoftDocs/power-automate-docs/articles/get-started-approvals.md

 Because the approvals connector is a standard connector, any license that grants access to Power Automate and the ability to use standard connectors is sufficient to create approval flows.

-This might be a Power Automate license, or an Office 365 or Dynamics 365 license with built-in Power Automate capabilities.<!--note from editor: Edit okay?--> You can find a list of these Office 365 and Dynamics 365 licenses in the [Microsoft Power Apps and Power Automate licensing guide](https://go.microsoft.com/fwlink/?linkid=2085130).
+This might be a Power Automate, Office 365, or Dynamics 365 license with built-in Power Automate capabilities.
+You can find a list of the Office 365 and Dynamics 365 licenses in the [Microsoft Power Apps and Power Automate licensing guide](https://go.microsoft.com/fwlink/?linkid=2085130).

 ## Get started